sno/unity-webgl-responsive/README.md

 ## Notes

 - The application canvas is dynamically resized based on the current width of the `.webgl-wrapper` div.
+- The canvas is expected to have a 16:9 aspect ratio.
+For other formats, change the aspect ratio in the `refreshCanvas` function of `app.js` in the template folder.
 - Press F to toggle fullscreen.